dougeby/IntuneDocs/intune-user-help/reset-your-passcode-cpwebsite.md

    ![Example screenshot showing second reset passcode message.
 Includes link to learn more about setting a new passcode in the documentation, and individual buttons to reset passcode and cancel.](./media/iwp-reset-passcode-popup2-1808.png)

 6. If you're resetting the passcode for an iOS device, its existing passcode will be removed.
-For Windows or Android devices, you will be issued a temporary passcode to unlock the device and set a new passcode.
+For Windows or Android devices, you'll be issued a temporary passcode to unlock the device and set a new passcode.

    > [!NOTE]
    > You can find the temporary password for Windows and Android devices in the Company Portal, under the device's details page.
 See the section [Set up a new passcode](reset-your-passcode-cpwebsite.md#set-up-a-new-passcode) for more OS-specific passcode descriptions.